Degree Description and Learner Objectives

 Prepares individuals for academic, research, and policy-making careers in the social and behavioral health sciences.
 Graduates of this Ph.D. program will be able to do the following:

-- Demonstrate extensive knowledge of and contribute to social and behavioral science theories related to public health.
+- Apply social and behavioral science theories in public health research

-- Critically evaluate social and behavioral science research design, methodology, and analysis related to public health.
+- Evaluate social and behavioral science research design, methodology, and analysis related to public health

 A master’s degree in a related area is required.

 It is necessary for all Ph.D. students to be matched with appropriate department faculty who are available to advise their program of study and chair their dissertation committee.
 Prospective students should begin this matching process by speaking with the Graduate Program Coordinator, about which faculty members are currently available for the advisement and dissertation chair roles.
 The Graduate Program Coordinator will suggest personal contact with likely advisors as needed.
 Acceptance into the Ph.D. program will be in part dependent on the identification and agreement of an appropriate and available advisor and dissertation chair.